umfieldrobotics/ai4shipwrecks/_pages/overview.md

 </p>

 ### Strided Cropping
-As survey lengths ($l$) can vary for each mission, the resulting sonar images are of different lengths. the dataset provides full-sized images, but we square-cropped these images to be input to deep neural networks.
+As survey lengths can vary for each mission, the resulting sonar images are of different lengths. the dataset provides full-sized images, but we square-cropped these images to be input to deep neural networks.
 Crops are generated.
 Please check our paper for more details.

 ## Labeling Policy
 Pixel-wise labeling of the post-processed sonar images was conducted by a team of three researchers with shared labeling guidelines.